HDInnovations/laravel-polar-api/README.md

 - `HDInnovations\LaravelPolarApi\Exceptions\PolarApiNotFoundException`: Thrown when the requested resource is not found.
 - `HDInnovations\LaravelPolarApi\Exceptions\PolarApiUnprocessableEntityException`: Thrown when the request is invalid.
 - `HDInnovations\LaravelPolarApi\Exceptions\PolarApiValidationException`: Thrown when the request validation fails.
+- `HDInnovations\LaravelPolarApi\Exceptions\PolarApiUnauthorizedException`: Thrown when the request is unauthorized.

 ## Testing